vrdabomb5717/Tandem/Project Log.md

 ## 5/2/12

 Removed chain comparisons in order to be able to move on.
+Changed code generator to use nested classes instead of modules, and began to add public and private keywords to nodes.

 ## 4/26/12